AlecSouthward/dragon-vault/CONTRIBUTING.md

 # Contributing to Dragon Vault

 Thanks for even considering contributing to Dragon Vault!
-It's a hugely helpful and greatly appreciated.
+It's hugely helpful and greatly appreciated.

 ## How to Contribute